damselem/capistrano-shared-file/README.md

     bundle exec cap shared_file:upload

-With backup (locally - will create a backup for each shared file in the same directory as the original, with a timestamp):
+With backup (it creates a backup of the remote shared files on your machine before uploading the new versions to the remote machine):

     bundle exec cap shared_file:upload -s backup=true